Orange (India): Launch of 'Orange' brand in India and its exit : 2000–2006

-Evolution of OBS and return of Orange to India: 2006 – present
+Evolution of OBS and return of Orange to India: From 2006

 In January 2006, Hutchison Essar (earlier Hutchison Max) ended using Orange brand for its Mumbai operations and started using Hutch brand, which was later acquired by Vodafone in 2007.

 With the strategic ambition to become an integrated player in managed data networks and IP-based communication and hosting for global enterprises, France Telecom on 1 June 2006 announced the consolidation of the group's business services operations and rebranded its existing operations of Equant and Wanadoo to a new entity – 'Orange Business Services' (informally, OBS).
 The rebranding exercise created France Telecom SA's global brand for mobile telephony, as well as all broadband and business connectivity services – 'Orange'.

-In July 2007, the brand 'Orange' returned to India as Orange Business Services India, when France Telecom acquired the enterprise network services and managed services business of GTL Ltd from Global Group- an Indian network services provider.
-Through the acquired business, France Telecom received the International and National Long distance license (ILD NLD) in India, that enabled OBS India to provide full range of network and related services to enterprises in India.
+In July 2007, the brand 'Orange' returned to India as Orange Business Services India, when France Telecom acquired the enterprise network services and managed services business of Navi Mumbai–based network services company, GTL Ltd. Through the acquired business, France Telecom received the International and National Long distance license (ILD NLD) in India, that enabled OBS India to provide full range of network and related services to enterprises in India.

 In March 2008, it was reported that Reliance Communications was in advanced talks with France Telecom to bring the Orange brand back to Indian cellular market.
 However, France Telecom denied any such deal and termed it as market speculation.
 In 2009, it was reported that Orange may apply for MTNL 3G (Jadoo) franchise deal.
 FT again discarded this report and commented that they would not like to limit themselves in Delhi & Mumbai.

 In 2010, OBS India opened two offices in India – New Delhi and Gurugram, and ever since, it has grown to nine locations, adding Bangalore, Chennai, Hyderabad, Kolkata, Pune, Mumbai and Gandhinagar.
 It directly employs over 2000 employees.
 As of June 2012, it has a network with 13 point of presence (PoP) in the country.

 India houses one of the OBS's four major global service centres in Gurugram.